-In today’s ever-evolving career industry, every young hopeful desire job security.
+In today’s ever-evolving career industry, job security remains a top priority.
 Unemployment rates have been rising aggressively.
-Contract specialist jobs have been getting attention in the last few years.
-On a safe note, future students should explore the education requirements, job role, salary, and outlook.
+As a result, contract specialist jobs have been getting attention in the last few years.

 Contract specialists or purchasing agents/managers assume roles in different private sector companies or government agencies.
-This role involves a collaborative effort which establishes a common interest (contract) that respects legal terms and regulations.
-As of 2013, purchasing managers started earning an average income of $109,640 per year.
-The U.S. BLS (Bureau-of-Labor-Statistics) have generated a report that predicts a growth rate of 4% into 2022.
-This projection included a 10-year analysis.
+This role involves a collaborative effort that establishes a common interest (contract) that respects legal terms and regulations.

-A Bachelor’s degree is the entry-level qualification of a professional contract specialist.
-Employers have hired candidates that hold post-secondary qualification to fill other substandard positions in their company.
-The salary isn’t as attractive and an employee isn’t opportune to evolve in the field as a graduate-degree holder would.
-Post-secondary programs in business/management, marketing, law or economics are qualifying electives of a contract specialist program.
+A Bachelor’s degree is the entry-level qualification for a professional contract specialist.
+Employers have hired candidates that hold post-secondary qualifications to fill other positions in their company.

-Career advancement entitle a contract specialist to lead in the areas of:
+Career advancement entitles a contract specialist to lead in the areas of:

 - Risk management

 What does a graduate-level contract management program include?

 The following electives are the primary focus of a graduate studies program:

 - Contract law